tankh99/tp/docs/DeveloperGuide.md

 **Use case: Add a Patient**

 **MSS:**
-1. User enters command to add a patient with all mandatory information (Name, Email, Phone Number).
+1. The user enters the command to add a patient with all mandatory information (Name, Email, Phone Number).
 Associated with is optional.
-2. CogniCare validates the information are valid.
+2. CogniCare validates the information is valid.
 3. CogniCare saves the new patient information.
 4. CogniCare displays a success message confirming that the new patient has been added.

 **Extensions**

 * 1a.
 Required fields are left blank, or fields do not meet the specified format.
   * 1a1.
-CogniCare displays error message associated with the relevant missing field (i.e. Phone number error message for missing phone number field)
+CogniCare displays an error message associated with the relevant missing field (i.e. Phone number error message for missing phone number field)
     Use case ends

 * 2a.
 Required fields are invalid (i.e. Phone Number does not meet SG format)
   * 2a1.
-CogniCare displays error message associated with the relevant erroneous field (i.e. Phone number error message for invalid phone number field)
+CogniCare displays an error message associated with the relevant erroneous field (i.e. Phone number error message for invalid phone number field)
     Use case ends

 * 2b.
 Patient with the same name (regardless of case sensitivity and whitespace) already exists.